jnellis/jmh-gradle/README.md

 * It does support additional jmh command line options like help and benchmark lists that can be comment/uncommented out since these exit the benchmarking run by default.
 * Options from the jmh-gradle-plugin's `jmh` block that are not supported will report that they are not supported.
 * You may not need to specify `jvmArgs = ['-Djmh.separateClasspathJAR=true']` anymore.
-* The jmh option `benchmarkParameters` hasn't been implemented yet. whoops.
 * It doesn't respond to actual command line options, everything is through the `jmh` block.
 * It should work fine with jmhReport.
 * Consider just using maven with benchmarks as a subproject and not bother with gradle or any of this.